Methods and Description

 We applied a distributed lag non-linear modeling (DLNM) framework to

-capture both the non-linear and lagged effects of temperature exposure.
+capture both the non-linear and lagged effects of exposure on an

 Turning a single exposure time-series into a crossbasis matrix is